IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/frequently-asked-questions-faq.md

 ## How do I install the APK onto a custom device?

-Some features of the TomTom IndiGO example application require system permissions.
+Some features of the TomTom Digital Cockpit example application require system permissions.
 For instance, you won't be able to play music using Spotify nor use HVAC features.
 If you want to install the example app on a different emulator or device, you need to make sure that it is signed with the corresponding platform key.

-The TomTom IndiGO platform debug key and password files, used for the pre-created tablet and emulator images, are in the [`keystore`](https://github.com/tomtom-international/tomtom-digital-cockpit-sdk-examples/tree/main/keystore) directory in the example source.
+The TomTom Digital Cockpit platform debug key and password files, used for the pre-created tablet and emulator images, are in the [`keystore`](https://github.com/tomtom-international/tomtom-digital-cockpit-sdk-examples/tree/main/keystore) directory in the example source.
 Drop in your own platform keys, replacing the existing ones in that